zikula/core/UPGRADE-1.4.md

 <a name="beforeupgrading"></a>

 Before upgrading
 ----------------

-***Prior to any upgrade ensure that a reliable backup of all files and the database is taken.***
+***Prior to any upgrade ensure that you have created a reliable backup of all files and the database.***

-###If you obtained Zikula 1.4 from cloning the repo at Github
+#### FOR DEVELOPERS ONLY: Clone Zikula/Core from the repo at Github.
+Use the 1.4 branch.

-*note: This method is not recommended for non-developers*

 Zikula makes use of [composer](http://getcomposer.org/) to manage and download all dependencies.
-Composer must be run prior to installing a site using Zikula.
+Composer must be run prior to installing or upgrading a site using Zikula.
 Run `composer self-update` and `composer update`.

 If you store Composer in the root of the Zikula Core checkout, please rename it from `composer.phar` to `composer` to avoid your IDE reading the package contents.

-###If you obtained Zikula 1.4 from the CI server or zikula.org
+####FOR NORMAL USERS: Download the current release from [http://www.zikula.org/](http://www.zikula.org/)

-All the dependencies and requirements are included in this package, so there is no need to use composer at all.
+All the dependencies and requirements are included in this package, simply unpack the archive.

 <a name="upgrading"></a>

 Upgrading
 ---------

 The following process should be followed for all upgrades even small point releases (e.g. `1.4.x`).

   - Backup all your files and database.
-Keep a note of your database settings from `config.php` (or `personal_config.php`)
+Keep a note of your database settings from `config.php` or `personal_config.php`.
   - Make a note of your 'startpage' settings as they must be cleared in the upgrade process.
   - Before uploading the new files, delete **all files** in your web root (typically `public_html` or `httpdocs`).
   - Upload the new package.
+    - It is most reliable to upload the archive and the unpack the archive on the server instead of FTP thousands of small files.
-    - Remark for Windows/FTP users: Take care about copying all files.
+    - Windows/FTP users: Take care about copying all files.
 If there are some files you are not able to transfer to the server check if your longest path length is longer than Windows/FTP-Software allows (more than 256 characters).

+#### If upgrading from Core-1.3.x:

-  - Make a copy of `config/config.php` and rename it to `config/personal_config.php` -- update the values of this file with your database settings taken from your old 'config.php' file. * NOTE: you should now have both 'config.php' AND `personal_config.php` in your 'config/' folder.
-Make sure to set permissions on 'config.php' to 400
+  - Make a copy of `config/config.php` and rename it to `config/personal_config.php` -- update the database settings values of this file with yours taken from your old 'config.php' file. * NOTE: you should now have both 'config.php AND `personal_config.php` in your 'config/' folder.
+Make sure to set permissions on 'config.php' to 400.
   - Make a copy of `app/config/parameters.yml` and rename it to `app/config/custom_parameters.yml` -- update the values of this file with your database settings.
-Also set `installed` to `true` (all instances of "~" should be replaced with their proper values) -- In most cases, 'database_port', 'database_path', and 'database_socket' should be 'null'. for ``url_secret`` you have to type a long random pass phrase -- * NOTE: you should now have both "parameters.yml" AND `custom_parameters.yml` in your 'app/config/' folder.
+Set `installed:true`.
+All database values of "~" should be replaced  with their proper values -- In most cases, 'database_port', 'database_path', and 'database_socket' should be left as '~'.
+    * NOTE: you should now have both `parameters.yml` AND `custom_parameters.yml` in your `app/config/` folder.
     The upgrade will not work unless both of these files are present.

+#### If upgrading from Core-1.4.x:

+  - Copy your existing `config/personal_config.php` and `app/config/custom_parameters.yml` to their same respective locations in your new installation.
+There is no need to update any values within these files.

+#### Continue:

-  - Make `app/cache` and `app/logs` writable. (**Zikula WILL NOT install without this critical step**)
+  - Make `app/cache` and `app/logs` directories writable. (**Zikula WILL NOT install without this critical step**)
-  - copy from your backup ``/userdata``, ``/modules`` and your theme to your new upload.
-The folders of your modules and themes should be at the exact same place like your backup.
+  - Copy your backup `/userdata` and your **theme** to your new installation.
+The folders of your theme should be in the exact same place as your backup.
   - **Upgrade: (do one or the other)**
-    - Via Web: launch `http://yoursiteurl/upgrade` and follow any on-screen prompts.
+    - Via Web: launch `http://yoursiteurl/` (you will be redirected to `/upgrade`) and follow any on-screen prompts.
     - Via CLI:
       - Access your main zikula directory (`/src` if a Github clone) and run this command: